Click here for the Press Release - the symposium was led by Villanova University (Philadelphia) and hosted by the Princess Grace Irish Library.

 This project begins with open-ended questions posed to leading scholars across a range of disciplines.
 Villanova University’s Center for Irish Studies will bring a group of over ten scholars together at the Princess Grace Irish Library in Monaco for a symposium focused on the dynamics of artistic Ireland.
 Following the symposium, publishing options will be explored (special issue of a journal or an edited collection).

-Participants will present on a relevant topic that address the theme.
-The symposium sessions are closed to the public.
+Participants presented on relevant topics that addressed the theme.
+The symposium sessions were closed to the public, however, it is planned that findings will be published in the future.

 © G. Luci/Palais Princier